janlammertyn/jawaka/README.md

-A potpouri package with personal functions
+A potpouri package with personal R functions